Stax Review 2022

 Customizable online API

 Do you need an online terminal for your website?
-Fattmerchant has an API that you can integrate into your website with a custom flow so your payment experience is tailored to your customers.
+Stax has an API that you can integrate into your website with a custom flow so your payment experience is tailored to your customers.

 The API can be used for mobile apps, websites, and software and hardware solutions, allowing you the freedom to add payment processing functionality wherever you need it.
 The API also comes with customer management, inventory tracking, invoicing, and recurring billing features.